1. The installer must be able to update the SQL Server database.

 3. Click Next to continue.

-4. The End User Licence Agreement dialog will be displayed:
+4. The End User License Agreement dialog will be displayed:

 a.
 An example license file is supplied in folder:

-.
-You should edit or replace this file to implement your company licensing terms if necessary.

 b.
+You should edit this file to implement your company licensing terms if necessary.

-Select the "I accept …."
-Check box and click Next to continue.
+Select the "I accept …." option and click Next to continue.

-Both options will be shown in Windows 7 provided the installer is an Administrator and in Windows 8, provided the installation was started from a Command Prompt using Run as Administrator.
+Both options will be shown in Windows 7 provided the installer is an Administrator and in Windows 8 or 10, provided the installation was started from a Command Prompt using Run as Administrator.

 6. Click Next to continue.
 The Destination folder dialog will be shown: